eatlas/AU_NESP-MaC-3-17_AIMS_S2-comp/README.md

 This code will be progressively modified to improve the quality of the dataset and to provide different types of datasets.
 These additions will be noted in this change log.
+2024-11-19 - Updated version of Australian coastline (V1-1) with manual editing of rivers.
+Inclusion of `split-land-shapefile.py` in this repo.
+(Git tag: "coastline_v1-1")
 2024-08-29 - Publish Australian coastline (v1) (Git tag: "coastline_v1")
 2024-07-22 - Publish version 2 composites using a noise prediction algorithm to only include low noise images in composite (Git tag: "composites_v2")